 Dynamic Application Security Testing (DAST)

-Test running applications:
+Test running applications for vulnerabilities.

 Software Composition Analysis (SCA)